DanielP8/Taxi-out-prediction/README.md

 # Taxi-out-prediction
 Context:
-This data was scraped under a Academic Paper under Review by IEEE transportation
+This data was downlaoded from https://www.kaggle.com/datasets/deepankurk/flight-take-off-data-jfk-airport/data

-Content:
 Using data from JFK airport from Nov 2019-Dec-2020, predict 'taxi-out' time of a flight using multiple linear regression with sci-kit learn.
 'Taxi-out' time is how long a plane spends moving between it's gate and the runway before takeoff.
 Taxi-out time can impact the cost of the flight.

 # Framing the problem